2024 Ligurian regional election

-The 2024 Ligurian regional election is taking place in Liguria, Italy on 27–28 October 2024.
+The 2024 Ligurian regional election took place in Liguria, Italy on 27–28 October 2024.
 The snap election was called after the resignation of incumbent president, Giovanni Toti, following an investigation into corruption, particularly regarding favors to local businessmen in Genoa in exchange for financial support in local elections in 2021 and 2022.

 Bucci won the electoral competition by outperforming his opponent in Ventimiglia, Sanremo, Rapallo among other centers where his coalition reached 50 and 60% of the votes, while Orlando performed strongly in Genova, despite Bucci being the city mayor there, and his home town of La Spezia, while also winning in Savona as well.

 The race brought significant attention as it was considered a test for the national government but also for the center-right coalition in the region.

 Electoral system

 The Regional Council of Liguria is composed of 30 members, plus the president elect.
 The president elect is the candidate winning a plurality of votes at the election.
 Within the council, 24 seats are elected in provincial constituencies by proportional representation.
 The remaining 6 councillors are assigned as a majority bonus if the winning candidate has less than 18 seats, otherwise they are distributed among the losing coalitions.

 A single list must get at least 3% of the votes in a province in order to access the proportional distribution of seats, unless the list is connected to a coalition with more than 5% of the vote.